-The University of Hertfordshire, based in Hatfield, is the UK’s leading business-facing university and an exemplar in the sector.
+The University of Hertfordshire, based in Hatfield, is a leading business-facing university and an exemplar in the sector.
 It is innovative and enterprising and challenges individuals and organisations to excel.
-It is also one of the top 150 universities in the world under 50 years old, according to the Times Higher Education 150 under 50 rankings 2016.

 The University offers excellence in teaching, learning and research.
-There is a strong focus on the employability of graduates and students are provided with the knowledge, practical skills and experience that employers look for, giving them the best chance of career success.
+There is a strong focus on the employability of graduates, with 96.5% of our students being in work or further study.
+Our students are provided with the knowledge, practical skills and experience that employers look for, giving them the best chance of career success.
 The Enterprise team provides students and graduates with support and advice to help turn their business and not-for-profit ideas into established and successful ventures.

 The University has over 2,700 staff and a turnover of £238m.
-With a student community of over 24,600 on UK based programmes, including more than 3,800 international students, the University has a global network of over 210,000 alumni.
+With a student community of over 24,600 on UK based programmes, including more than 3,800 international students, Herts has a global network of over 210,000 alumni.